 Carson's proposal primarily targeted homeless shelters and facilities within that group that keep beds, bathrooms or other spaces separate for men and women for both emergency and longer-term stays.
 His measure would have given those places the legal authority to establish rules so only people whose biological sex corresponds with that of what the shelter serves would be granted access to services, no matter how people identify.

 Next, we obtained the memo to which the LGBTQ Nation headline and press release were referring: a 29-page document on HUD's official website titled "Making Admission or Placement Determinations Based on Sex in Facilities Under Community Planning and Development Housing Programs."
 The docket was signed by Carson, a former neurosurgeon whom Trump appointed to lead HUD in 2016.

 The document details the specifics of his proposal, as well as his rationale for introducing it, amid a series of unrelated initiatives by the Trump administration to weaken federal protections for transgender Americans.

-The in-question measure, on which HUD was currently soliciting public feedback and so far not finalized as of this writing, would change existing guidelines that, the document alleged, Obama’s administration enacted in violation of administrative law and “minimized local control, burdened religious organizations, manifested privacy issues, and imposed regulatory burdens.”
-The proposal reads:
+The in-question measure would have changed existing guidelines that, the document alleged, Obama's administration enacted in violation of administrative law and "minimized local control, burdened religious organizations, manifested privacy issues, and imposed regulatory burdens."
+The proposal read: